 Many people charged with terrorism are subjected to torture.

 Moreover, any civil servant infringing upon someone's human dignity should incur a prison sentence of 3 to 12 years (Article 94), or up to an aggravated life sentence (Article 95).
 In spite of these laws, torture is widely practised, and the perpetrators are rarely held accountable.

 Ill-treatment is most often carried out by police officers during vehicle transfers.
 The vehicles are badly ventilated and prisoners must travel for long hours in hot or cold weather.
 They are often not informed of their transfer until the last minute.
 They are not permitted to take personal effects with them (for example, medicine, glasses or books).
 They are informed that these effects will be sent on to them later but this never happens.
 They are subjected to strip searches on arrival and are sometimes beaten.

-All allegations and suspicions of ill-treatment inflicted on inmates are recorded
+All allegations and suspicions of ill-treatment inflicted on prisoners are logged

 Measures are taken in order to keep pieces of evidence, protect the victims and witnesses, and to keep potentially involved staff members out of the investigation:

 The guards used intimidation and abusive tactics to force inmates to withdraw their complaints including: frequent cell searches, insults, beatings, and cold showers.
 The administration prosecuted the complainants for inciting violence within the institution, and at least ten inmates were transferred to another prison.

 In their report 2017, Amnesty International found data indicating "the widespread practice of torture and ill-treatment of people suspected of participating in the attempted coup d'état".
 They also reported that soldiers undergo the worst threats to their physical integrity.